moos-ivp/moos-ivp/README-OS-X.txt

 sudo port install subversion

-NOTE: As of this date we are no longer including FLTK as part of the
+NOTE: We are no longer including FLTK as part of the  MOOS-IvP tree.
+If you
-      MOOS-IvP tree.
-If you have trouble finding FLTK 1.3 in your system's package manager, we recommend that you install from the source code from the FLTK website.
+      have trouble finding FLTK 1.3 in your system's package manager, we recommend that you install from the source code from the FLTK website.

 BUILDING MOOS-IvP